How we use your personal information for Consultation purposes

 If you have asked to be on our Citizens’ Panel you will be contacted with updates on consultations and asked to give your views on a variety of subjects.
 You can opt out at any time.
 We may contact you with relevant consultations from some of our Public sector partners, but we will never give them your details, we will contact you on their behalf.

-Some special categories of personal data, such as information about ethnic origin, sexual orientation or religion or belief are processed for the purposes of equal opportunities monitoring.
+Some special categories of personal data, such as information about ethnic origin, sexual orientation and religion or belief are processed for the purposes of equal opportunities monitoring.
 This is in order for the service to carry out its obligations and exercise specific rights in relation to our public sector equality duty.

 5. What is the legal basis for the use of this information?